Shiv Gupta is the Founder and CEO of Sanctum Wealth Management.

 Puneet comes with over 15 years of experience in the wealth management industry in India.
 He has previously worked with Kotak Mahindra Bank and Citibank N.A.
 Puneet was with RBS Private Bank for four years prior to the buyout by Sanctum Wealth Management.

 Born in India, Puneet holds a Bachelor’s degree in Commerce from NM College and a Master’s degree in Management Studies from Mumbai University, with a specialisation in Finance.

 Puneet believes that a product or price advantage can always be easily duplicated.
 But a strong customer partnership culture, driven by customer value-creation, can’t be easily copied.

-Ranjit Menon is the Market Head, South at Sanctum Wealth Management, and a part of the Founding Management Team.
+Yogesh Sodhani is the Market Head, South at Sanctum Wealth Management, and a part of the Management Team.

-Based in Bengaluru, Ranjit heads a team of wealth managers and associates who manage clients in Bengaluru, Chennai and other parts of the Southern Region.
+Based in Bengaluru, Yogesh heads a team of wealth managers and associates who manage clients in Bengaluru, Chennai and other parts of the Southern Region.

 Prateek holds a Bachelor’s degree in Chemical Engineering (B.E) from University of Mumbai and also a Post-Graduate Management degree (MMS) from Jamnalal Bajaj Institute of Management Studies, Mumbai.